koreey/Quiz-Game/readme.md

+Quiz Game
 This is a trivia style quiz game.
-The topic is WWE-
+The topic is WWE.

+Technologies Used:
+JavaScript
+HTML
+CSS